dmachard/python-publicaddr/README.md

 ## Lookup for IPv4 and v6

-Lookup for your public IPs from random providers with DNS or HTTP protocols.
+Lookup for your public IPs from random providers with DNS or HTTP protocols with 3 retries if no ips are returned.
 This is the default behaviour of the `lookup` function.

 ```python